annebelleo/DBL-HTI-group-33/README.md

 **Templates:** Here are the HTML pages stored that can be used by the flask server.
 `home.html`: Homepage of the website.
 `help.html`: Page containing usage instructions for the web interface of the tool.
-`vis5_result.html`: This is the page we show the user when they want to use a visualization method.

 **Static:** this is where the CSS & images are stored that can be used by the server.
 `stimuli`: all the subway maps provided by the course